Profile

 certification-drivenstable-demandlarge-company-focused

-Enterprise platform developers build and customize solutions on vendor-anchored platforms including Salesforce, SAP, ServiceNow, Oracle, Dynamics 365, and integration tooling like MuleSoft.
+Enterprise platform developers build and customize solutions on vendor-anchored platforms including Salesforce, SAP, ServiceNow, Oracle, Dynamics 365, and integration tools like MuleSoft.
 The work centers on configuring complex systems, writing platform-specific code such as ABAP and Apex, and connecting business processes across modules rather than building from scratch.
-Certification paths and ecosystem fluency define hiring more than general programming skill.
-Demand is concentrated in large enterprises with established platform footprints.
+Certification paths and ecosystem fluency count for more in hiring than general programming skill.
+The hiring is concentrated in large enterprises that already run these platforms.
+Vendor-specific languages, systems, and certifications make this field among the most resistant to AI.

 Specializations